Last updated: April 15, 2025

 This small increase might mean that more companies are trying to make work less stressful.

-See the latest remote Sales jobs we share every week.
+See the latest remote US Sales jobs we share every week.

 These changes suggest that while sales can still be tough, the industry is changing in ways that could make some sales jobs more balanced and less stressful.